GRIEVANCE PROCEDURES INVOLVING AUGSBURG COLLEGE FACULTY MEMBERS AND STUDENTS

 Concerns about the following College policies and procedures should not be addressed using the Grievance Procedure: the Sexual Harassment Policy, the Sexual Violence Policy, the Committee on Financial Petitions, Discipline Process, and Academic Standing.

 Typically time limits will include only business days (M-F) for the program in which the student was enrolled.
 Augsburg breaks and holidays are not included and the time limits may be extended in the summer months.

 Part II – Informal Process

 It is always the student’s responsibility to know these procedures and timelines and to follow them.

-- If a student wishes to file a grievance, based on the definition above, they should notify the Office of Academic Affairs of the grievance using the Grievance Notification Form and follow the Informal Grievance process outlined on the form.
+If a student wishes to file a grievance, based on the definition above, they should notify the Office of Academic Affairs of the grievance using the Grievance Notification Form and follow the Informal Grievance process outlined on the form.
 This notification allows the Office of Academic Affairs to track Informal Grievances and to analyze them for patterns.

 Informal Grievance Process

 - The student should contact the faculty member to discuss the problem and attempt to resolve it.
 Rarely, the student prefers not to discuss the grievance directly with the faculty member, and those students should contact the department chair.

 - If no mutually satisfactory solution can be reached with the faculty member the student shoulddiscuss the problem with the department chair, for the department in which the faculty member resides, and attempt resolution of the problem.